developer-vsys/doc-it/README.md

 ## Contributing

-To contribute to the documentation site, you will need to clone a local copy of the repository:
+To contribute to the documentation site, you will need to clone a local copy of the repository: testing changes

 ```
 git clone https://github.com/pxblue/doc-it